hackerman084/Walden/index.md

 </p>

 ## High Level
-Walden is meant to address the stress that oftentimes accompanies our increasingly urbanized lifestyle.
-For those who live in cities or, in the case of the creator, college campuses, it can be hard to find a space to be alone.
-Parks are crowded with other people, and living with roommates means not having your own space to completely unwind.
-With scientific literature suggesting that being in nature can reduce anxiety, Walden uses procedural generation to create a mountain landscape for the user to immerse themselves in
+Walden aims to reconnect users with nature when they do not have easy access to it.
+Born from a desire to relax in nature, Walden capitalizes upon the immersive and untapped potential of virtual reality as well as previous research that laud nature's ability to reduce anxiety.
+Walden was built using Unity and Sebastian Lague's Youtube Channel, and uses procedural generation to create a new mountainous landscape each time the user opens the application.
+Then, using a Google Cardboard, the user can immersive themselves in a new environment each time they delve into the Cardboard application.
+Future iterations of Walden will include vegetation and spatial audio.

 ![Image of Walden](/assets/Walden.png)